island-is/island.is/libs/application/ui-fields/src/lib/FileUploadFormField/README.md

 3. Run `aws configure` in the command line and enter your `ACCESS_KEY_ID` and then when prompted, enter your `SECRET_ACCESS_KEY`.
 Then confirm that the region is `eu-west-1`.
 Once those are set, the node app extracts the aws config and uses it, so no .env variables needed.
 4. Run you application locally and attempt to upload a file, you should get a 204 response if successful.

+## TODO: Remaining dev tasks
+1. Make it so that the Continue button is disabled while uploads are occuring, so that the upload promise does not complete when the component has unmounted (aka the user moved on to the next question).
+2. Make the bucket name configurable in `file-storage-service.ts`
+3. Localise the error strings in `FileUploadController`